wp-plugins/listingpress/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Changed every file to all lowercase letters
+* Changed every file to all lowercase letters to be more inline with how WP runs things.

+= 1.0.2 =
+* Updated lp_query.php -> added an if statement to lp_query->query to prevent the query if the query_string is blank.
+* Commented out the lp forms api until it is completely finished.